Xiangqi: General

 The general starts the game at the midpoint of the back edge, within the palace.
 The general may move and capture one point orthogonally and may not leave the palace, with the following exception.

 If the two generals face each other along the same file with no intervening pieces, the 飛將 ("flying general") move may be executed, in which the general to move crosses the board to capture the enemy general.
 In practice, this rule means that creating this situation in the first place means moving into check, and is therefore not allowed.

 The Indian name king for this piece was changed to general because of Chinese naming taboos; China's rulers objected to their royal titles being given to game pieces.
-Despite this, the general is sometimes called the "king" by English-speaking players, due to their similar functions.
+Despite this, the general is sometimes called the "king" by English-speaking players, due to their similar functions as royal pieces.